flotpython/exos-ds/notebooks/numpy-tps/pentominos/.teacher/README-pentominos-corrige-nb.md

 * <https://en.wikipedia.org/wiki/Exact_cover>
 * <https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X>
-* if you plan on implementing a solver yourself, make sure to read this step-by-step description of the algorithm (you need several hours/days to get through this ;):["The art of computer programming", section 7.2.2.1](https://www.inf.ufrgs.br/~mrpritt/lib/exe/fetch.php?media=inf5504:7.2.2.1-dancing_links.pdf)
+* if you plan on going (much) further, and on implementing a solver yourself, make sure to read this step-by-step description of the algorithm (you need several hours/days to get through this ;):["The art of computer programming", section 7.2.2.1](https://www.inf.ufrgs.br/~mrpritt/lib/exe/fetch.php?media=inf5504:7.2.2.1-dancing_links.pdf)